AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

             return "\n".join(p for p in parts if p)

         # A single-turn rollout environment from the dataset — a prompt dataset is
-        # just an env, hosted on its own server by RolloutEnv.serving.
+        # just an env, hosted on one shared server by ServedEnvFactory.
         class PromptDataset:
             """Single-turn dataset env: serve a question on reset, score it on step."""